 - Term of Service: Jury service is a "one day or one trial" term of service.
 If you are selected to serve on a trial, you will serve for the duration of that one trial.
 Average length of a trial is two (2) to five (5) days, although trials can run longer.
 If you are not selected for a trial during your service day, your service obligation shall be complete for one year.

 - Compensation: California allows payment of $15 a day plus mileage, at the current rate according to federal standards, per mile both ways after the first day for jury service.
 Use of public transportation is also reimbursable up to $12.00 per day.
 For reimbursement, ask your local jury office or the bailiff in the courtroom for more specific information for your local court.
 Although this is only a fraction of the cost of each juror's time, the courts are working with the Legislature and the Governor to increase juror fees.

-- Parking: There is ample parking at both courthouse locations.
+- Parking: There is ample parking at both courthouse parking lots.

 - Security: People entering the courthouse may be searched.
 Purses, briefcases, or other containers may also be searched.
 Weapons are prohibited in the courthouse facility.